inspec/inspec/docs/dsl_inspec.md

 ## Interactive Debugging with Pry

-Here's a sample InSpec control that users Ruby variables to instantiate an InSpec resource once and use the content in multiple tests.
+Here's a sample Chef InSpec control that users Ruby variables to instantiate an Chef InSpec resource once and use the content in multiple tests.

 ```ruby
 control 'check-perl' do